Limvot/kraken-by-example/README.md

 ## License

-Rust by Example is dual-licensed under the Apache 2.0 license and the MIT license.
+Kraken by Example is dual-licensed under the Apache 2.0 license and the MIT license.

 See LICENSE-APACHE and LICENSE-MIT for more details.